Projects came to life because we needed a good task management tool

 We created JNIWrapper because we needed to.
 It seriously eased our

-internal development efforts and turned out to be needed by other people.
+internal development efforts and proved to be useful for many other people.

 It gave the birth to the whole family of integration products including

-latest version of JxBrowser, which bring together Java and Chromium…
+latest version of JxBrowser, which brings together Java and Chromium…

 A lightweight Swing component for seamless integration of Chromium browser into Java applications on Windows, Linux and Mac OS X.